 What does it mean if you claim to have forgiven someone, yet have no desire to be reconciled with him?
 It depends.
 In a fallen world, relationships sometimes break beyond repair.
 Physical death, for example, can permanently prevent reconciliation.
 By God’s grace, though, we can forgive even these people and move forward in our walks as a result.
 If your reticence is due to this refusal to repent, your position may be justified.
 In this case, you may be saying that you refuse to act as though the issue is resolved when it isn’t.
 If, however, you’re unwilling to consider reconciliation of any sort regardless of his demonstrated repentance, you may have deceived yourself about having forgiven him.

-CONCLUSION: Has God convicted you of unresolved bitterness as you’ve read this?
+Has God convicted you of unresolved bitterness as you’ve read this?
 If so, please respond to his conviction by telling him you’re willing to forgive, no matter what this entails.
-As you adopt this posture before God, he will show you what specific steps you’ll need to take, and you will reap the benefit of a renewed vitality in your relationship with him.
+As you adopt this posture before God, he will show you what specific steps you’ll need to take.
+You will then reap the benefit of a renewed vitality in your relationship with him.
 What good reason is there for delaying?

-The above article was edited from the book, Loving God’s Way, by Gary DeLashmutt, published by Kregel Resources.
+This article was edited from the book, Loving God’s Way, by Gary DeLashmutt, published by Kregel Resources.
 This is not really a marriage book —it’s a book about relationships, which of course marriage is one of them.
-And as you can see from the portion we edited above, Gary has a lot of good insights on how to help relationships improve.
-In this particular chapter there are additional insights into the misconceptions to forgiveness that you would benefit from reading as you read the book.
+In this particular chapter there are additional insights into the misconceptions to forgiveness that you would benefit from reading.